-The most important decision you will make is your choice of surgeon, and this case further highlights how self-described ‘cosmetic surgeons’ do not have the same level of accreditation and training as Specialist Plastic Surgeons.
+The most important decision you will make is your choice of surgeon, and this case further highlights how self-described ‘cosmetic doctors’ do not have the same level of accreditation and training as Specialist Plastic Surgeons.

 Australasian Society of Aesthetic Plastic Surgeons (ASAPS) President, Dr Naveen Somia has also released a media statement to bring to people’s attention the devastating consequences that can happen when doctors are allowed to parade as surgeons, free to market themselves using whatever title they please.

 Dr Somia said the Government and AHPRA need to mandate that medical practitioners only use their AHPRA accredited title as signified by their registration status.
 This will inform the public if the surgeon is a real one or a pretend one.

 Read about the risks of choosing an unregulated doctor here.

 Find out more about the difference between a ‘cosmetic doctor’ and a Specialist Plastic Surgeon here.